-They also cite other risk factors that influence whether a person abuses illicit drugs:
+They also cite other risk factors that influence whether a person abuses illicit drugs.

-Certain reports support this argument.
+Some reports support this argument.
 For example, most young marijuana smokers quit using the drug upon entering adulthood, per the National Institute on Drug Abuse.

-The National Center on Addiction and Substance Abuse found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.
+The National Center on Addiction and Substance Abuse found that teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.

 Supporters refer to ample research that strengthens the theory.
-For example, in 2016 the National Center on Addiction and Substance Abuse found teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.
+For example, in 2016 the National Center on Addiction and Substance Abuse found that teens who use gateway drugs are 266 times more likely to develop a cocaine addiction than those who do not.

 The study, based on a survey by the NIDA, also found that nearly all cocaine users tried marijuana, cigarettes or alcohol first.
 Nearly 90 percent tried all three substances first.